thk2b/redux-structures/README.md

   }
 }
 ```
 Notice that the only difference between the two reducers are the constants and the action property names.
-The same error-prone logic is repeated.
+The same error-prone logic is repeated twice.

-`redux-structures` implements this logic *once*, and allows you to instantly create coupled reducer - action instances.
+`redux-structures` implements this logic *once*, and allows you to instantly create coupled reducers and actions.

 ```js
 import { HashMap } from 'redux-structures'